I remember the day like it was yesterday.

 At the end of the line was a gentlemen who said he was a policeman.
 He was calling from the apartment in which my youngest brother lived in Sydney.

-The officer delivered me the news that my mum (who was only 51) and my step-dad had drowned in a tramping (they were seasoned and experienced) incident not far from Queenstown in New Zealand.
+The officer delivered me the news that my mum (who had just turned 51) and my step-dad had drowned in a tramping (they were seasoned and experienced) incident not far from Queenstown in New Zealand.

 That slow motion thing that happens in the movies?
 It started happening.
 For reals.